KEEPING OUR VISITORS SAFE

 It was due to the Covid-19 pandemic that Coldharbour Mill was forced to close back in March 2020.
 At this time we knew very little about this new virus and the best practices to keep people safe.

-Now, a year later, we have a much better idea of how we can interact safely with just a few precautions in place and we will be basing our response on the prevailing government restrictions at that time.
+Now, over a year later, we have a much better idea of how we can interact safely with just a few precautions in place and we will be basing our response on the prevailing government restrictions at that time.

 Reduced Capacity & Timed Tickets